Wiredcraft/backupallthethings/README.rst

 But those projects often focus on file backup.
 What about in-memory data?
 What about databases that need data consistency?

-``backitup`` try to alleviate that concern by providing a simple way to backup those services.
+``backupallthethings`` try to alleviate that concern by providing a simple way to backup those services.
 Also it provide a very simple CLI that allows you to backup anything anytime.

 No fancy features, it is the poor man's backup.
 Files are backuped locally only (ATM).
 You may then want to rely on those other projects to backup your ... backups.

-``backitup`` is a *very* young project and should not be considered stable.
+``backupallthethings`` is a *very* young project and should not be considered stable.
 The scripts provided to backup each of the services are ... well ... they are what they are.
 Simple shell scripts; not much safety nets, poor logging / error reporting, may not follow best practices and may seem complete non-sense to experts.

-There is a large `TODO list <https://github.com/devo-ps/backitup#todo>`_, feel free to look into it and hack at will!
+There is a large `TODO list <https://github.com/devo-ps/backupallthethings#todo>`_, feel free to look into it and hack at will!

 Install
 =======